eldipa/book-of-gehn/posts/matasano/2018-05-20-Detecting-Penguins.md

 ```

 {% call mainfig('score_pinguins.svg') %}
 Scores by method.

-For the Nblocks method, the size of the block is of 16 bytes.
+For the `Nblocks` method, the size of the block is of 16 bytes.

+Note how the Index of Coincidence (IC) detects the non-random ciphertext
+in both cases but it is much clearer when the IC is computed on 16-bytes blocks.

+This is because ECB encrypts to the same cipher block when the plain
+blocks are the same.

+Other vulnerable encryption modes will not be as easily detectable
+however.
 {% endcall %}

 <br />